muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 leading `\` is specified separately per segment and it only affects that segment; also, individual character escape sequences may not cross segments.

-This grammar is subject to the additional rule that the non-negative integer denoted by `<code_point_text>` must be in the set {0..0xD7FF,0xE000..0x10FFFF}.
+A `<code_point_text>` is subject to the additional rule that the non-negative integer it denotes must be in the set {0..0xD7FF,0xE000..0x10FFFF}.

 The meanings of the simple character escape sequences are: